wso2/docs-mi/en/docs/reference/mediators/payloadfactory-mediator.md

 !!!
 Note
     -   FreeMarker version 2.3.30 is tested with WSO2 MI 4.x.x.
     -   You are not required to specify the CDATA tag manually when defining the payload.
-WSO2 Integration Studio or WSO2 Enterprise Integrator VSCode extension will apply the tag automatically.
+WSO2 Micro Integrator VSCode extension will apply the tag automatically.

 ```xml
 <property name="user_name" scope="default" type="STRING" value="john"/>